-We have experienced rapid growth, expanding from a network of 10 learning centers in Shanghai as of February 28, 2015 to 52 learning centers in nine cities in China as of February 28, 2019.
-We also successfully established our Ivy programs, which provide personalized courses, extended our course offerings to middle school and kindergarten students, and covered more core subjects including physics, chemistry, Chinese and English.
+We have experienced rapid growth, expanding from a network of 10 learning centers in Shanghai as of February 28, 2015 to 53 learning centers in 11 cities in China as of February 29, 2020.
+We also successfully established our Ivy programs, which provide personalized courses, extending our course offerings to middle school and kindergarten students, and covering more core subjects including physics, chemistry, Chinese and English.
 We offer our programs through our variable interest entities, or VIEs, and their affiliates.

-Our revenue increased by 47.9% from RMB203.2 million in the 2017 fiscal year to RMB300.5 million in the 2018 fiscal year, and further to RMB335.6 million (US\$50.2 million) in the 2019 fiscal year.
-Our net income increased by 141.3% from RMB17.3 million in the 2017 fiscal year to RMB41.8 million in the 2018 fiscal year.
-We recorded net loss of RMB1.5 million (US\$0.2 million) in the 2019 fiscal year
+Our revenue increased from RMB300.5 million in the 2018 fiscal year to RMB335.6 million in the 2019 fiscal year, and further to RMB389.0 million (US\$55.7 million) in the 2020 fiscal year.
+We recorded net income of RMB41.8 million in the 2018 fiscal year, net loss of RMB1.5 million in the 2019 fiscal year and RMB109.6 million (US\$15.7 million) in the 2020 fiscal year.

-Our adjusted net income, which excludes share-based compensation expenses, fair value change of warrants and fair value change of investments measured at fair value, was RMB49.2 million, RMB65.3 million and RMB35.6 million (US\$5.3 million) in the 2017, 2018 and 2019 fiscal year.
+Our adjusted net income, which excludes share-based compensation expenses, fair value change of investments and impairment loss on intangible assets and goodwill (net of tax effect), was RMB65.3 million, RMB36.1 million and RMB47.9 million (US\$6.8 million) in the 2018, 2019 and 2020 fiscal year.